This is a contest where the community selects the next book to publish. The contest ended but may return in 2019.

 He nodded back to her description but insisted on making a correction.
 “Well, not really.
-My hair’s at my shoulders now and it's greyed considerably, but the rest is fine.”
+My hair’s at my shoulders now, and it's greyed considerably.
+But the rest is fine.”

-She giggled, “I can see it is.
-And o~ne more thing!
-You served lord Einrich’s personal army during the Decade’s War almost thirty years ago as a mage mercenary.
+She giggled.
+“I can see it is.
+And o~ne more thing.
+You served in lord Einrich’s personal army during the Decade’s War almost thirty years ago as a mage mercenary.
 This means you helped in the destruction of towns and villages inside the kingdom’s borders, and killed thousands of innocent civilians while doing so.
 You should also be a bearer of the mark of magic on the nape of your neck.
-Or so it says… Am I correct?,” She asked gleefully pulling the sheet down.
+Or so it says… Am I correct?,” She asked gleefully, pulling the sheet down.

-When she asked for permission to question him briefly he didn’t challenge her motives-- rather-- he forgot.
-But when she started listing out the crimes of his past, her words became like hands and reached out to undress him of his clothes, exposing him shamelessly bare.
+When she asked for permission to question him briefly he didn’t challenge her motives-- rather-- he forgot to.
+But when she started listing out the crimes of his past, her words became claws and reached out to undress him of his clothes, exposing him shamelessly bare.
 The caress of a slight breeze felt more akin to thorns on his skin, which made Morvon want to retreat under the covers of his bed.

-“No, I-I… uuh…” Sweat spewed from every pore on Morvon’s body as he struggled through an obstacle course of stuttering.
+No, I-I… uuh…” Sweat spewed from every pore on Morvon’s body as he struggled through an obstacle course of stuttering.
 The tree trunks he had as legs trembled at the knees like twigs reaching their breaking point.
 “Can I uh, j-just… I mean…” he said motioning inside the house with his thumb.

-“W-wait a moment, please.
-I just need to--”
+W-wait a moment, please.
+I need to--”

 Morvon pulled against her but without using his full strength.
 He was caught in a bind of doing the right thing or getting out of it by whatever means necessary.
 His mind raced faster than he could think, making him nauseous.